Which Pro Screenwriting Software To Choose

 While Final Draft and certain other screenwriting programs have variations you can use for formatting plays, TV episodes, and other templates, Highland 2 seems to promote how easy it is to use for writing and drafting manuscripts and industry-standard formatted ebooks.

-However, only five templates are available via the free version, so you must upgrade to take full advantage.
+However, the free version only offers five templates, so you must upgrade to take full advantage.

 What are some other benefits of Highland 2?